slowernews/wisdom-tldr/chapters/chapter_1_self.md

 HINT: The cure for worry?
 Presence (as recently discussed with Amy Cuddy, author of Presence: Bringing Your Boldest Self to Your Biggest Challenges).
 Focus on the task at hand.
 Face forward, but don’t live in the pretend future where the thing you’re fearing wins.

 <!--
+debug your brain as much as you can.
+DEBUG MODE!

 > *'Nature itself is the best physician.' -- Hippocrates*

 > *'The food you eat can either be the safest and most powerful form of medicine or the slowest form of poison.' -- Ann Wigmore*